awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-wlm-routing-queries-to-queues.md

 # Section 3: Routing Queries to Queues Based on User Groups and Query Groups<a name="tutorial-wlm-routing-queries-to-queues"></a>

-Now that you have your cluster associated with a new parameter group, and you have configured WLM, you’ll run some queries to see how Amazon Redshift routes queries into queues for processing\.
+Now you have your cluster associated with a new parameter group and you've configured WLM\.
+Next, run some queries to see how Amazon Redshift routes queries into queues for processing\.

 ## Step 1: View Query Queue Configuration in the Database<a name="tutorial-wlm-view-query-config"></a>